154 San Diego Trivia Questions (Ranked from Easiest to Hardest)

 Answer: WD-40

-22. Being the source of many memes, and quite a few laughs, the 2004 movie ‘Anchorman: The Legend of Ron Burgundy’ starting Will Ferrell is primarily set in which U.S. city?
+31. Stay classy with your answers: the source of many memes, 2004's "Anchorman: The Legend of Ron Burgundy" is primarily set in what US city?

 Answer: San Diego